rick5790/rick5790/README.md

 - 👋 Hi, I’m Rick Ou
 - 👀 I’m a car fan/tech fan in my daily life
-- 🌱 I’m currently learning Machine Learning and BI tools with my passion in data business
-- 📫 jinzhouo@usc.edu / 4699927228
+- 📫 USC MSBA / OSU BS

 <!---
 rick5790/rick5790 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.